Housing Action Plan

 - What are Othello residents’ preferred strategies for increasing affordable housing?

-The Washington Department of Commerce awarded the City of Othello a grant to hire a consultant to prepare a Housing Action Plan.
 This Plan will help us work on our housing supply and affordability issues.

 For More Information